Categories

 • How do we procure AI systems?

 In the previous stages, we expect an institution to have gained an understanding of how AI can help, and some of the core issues in AI projects.
-At the heart of this is the question of what is different about AI projects and service.
+At the heart of this is the question of what is different about AI projects and services.
 Fundamentally, this is down to the difference between a service built on a standard algorithm, where a human can fully explain exactly how it reaches its conclusion, and one based on machine learning, where, in most cases, a human cannot explain exactly how a conclusion is made by the model.
 The model will almost certainly be based on some form of training data, and we need to understand what issues arise from this data.
 For example, is it representative, and does it contain historical biases.
 So, we need new approaches to understanding and validating the performance of the software, ensuring we minimise/remove risk of bias, and have ways of both assessing these issues at procurement and monitoring them over the lifetime of the system.

 Embedded